idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

   - The Freeware version 2.9 works fine on Wine, although it does not offer Unicode support.
   - The paid version XBench 3.x seems to work fine as well.
   - XBench also offers a Chrome Extension for Matecat, Memsource, Transifex, Google Translator Toolkit (GTT) and Smartcat.
 - [Verifika](https://e-verifika.com/) (paid, 14-day trial) can be installed, but does not run in Wine, it needs to be used in a Windows VM.
-Other tools ([QA Distiller](http://www.qa-distiller.com/), [ErrorSpy](http://www.dog-gmbh.de/en/products/errorspy/)) have not been tested.
+Same goes for [QA Distiller](http://www.qa-distiller.com/).

 ## Proofreading|Revising (Track changes, compare documents)